maurymarkowitz/RetroFOCAL/doc/RetroFOCAL reference manual.md

     1.40 I (A-20)1.20
     1.50 Q

 This causes the program to repeatedly add 1 to the current value of A, print the new value to the console, and then start again at line 1.20.
 This loop will continue until the value in A reaches 20, which will occur after 10 loops.
-When it does reach 20, the `IF` will then attempt to follow the second target, which does not exist, so it will continue on to the next line and stop.
+When it does reach 20, the `IF` will then attempt to follow the second target, which does not exist, so it will continue on to the next line and end execution.

 <!-- TOC --><a name="for-avaraexpr1-to-aexpr2-step-aexpr3-statmnt-and-next-avaravar"></a>
 ### `FOR` *var*=*expr1*,*expr2*[,*expr3*];*statmnt*[;*statmnt*...]